 Doolin

 After spending the morning taking in the natural Irish wonder of the Cliffs of Moher, I suggest heading to the nearby village of Doolin.
-Doolin is a small village situated on the west coast of Ireland, located approximately 8 km north of the Cliffs of Moher.
+Doolin is a small village situated on the west coast of Ireland, located approximately 8 km north of the cliffs.

 The village of Doolin itself is also quite lovely to wander around.
 It’s a delight to take a stroll along the main street, which is lined with colorful buildings, traditional Irish pubs, restaurants, and shops.
 The streets are often filled with the sound of live music, creating a lively and festive atmosphere.